jaogoy/starrocks/contrib/starrocks-python-client/docs/design/design.md

 ### 2.4 Alembic `ops` and `render` Flow

-**Goal**: To define custom Alembic operations and control how they are represented in migration scripts and rendered into SQL.
+**Goal**: To define custom Alembic operations and control how they are represented as Python code within migration scripts, or represendted as SQL by using `--sql`.

 **How-To**: